JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

 	x::Matrix{T}
 end
 ```
-Now, to make it useful, we should define all the usual methods, like `size`, `length`, `getindex`, `setindex!`, etc. We can list all methods defined with `Matrix` ans an argument `methodswith(Matrix)`.
+Now, to make it useful, we should define all the usual methods, like `size`, `length`, `getindex`, `setindex!`, etc. We can list methods defined with `Matrix` as an argument `methodswith(Matrix)` (recall this will load methods that are defined with currently loaded libraries).
 Now, we would like to overload them.
 To minimize the written code, we can write
 ```julia
 import Base: setindex!, getindex, size, length for f in [:setindex!, :getindex, :size, :length]